It's Monday morning. You’re ready to start working. Your laptop is charged. Your coffee is ready. You’re pumped. Everything’s on track.

 Before sitting down to work, make a list of tasks you need to complete.
 Choose the first task and then break it down into smaller, easily achievable tasks.

-Break down your work week by days, and your work days by the hour.
+Break down your upcoming week by days, and your work days by the hour.
 A productive day leads to a productive week.

 Ashley Mason, CEO of a multi-6-figure marketing agency Dash of Social, is a big believer of breaking down her day by the hour to get more done.